-- How we can ensure that all training functions have an aligned sample range, e.g., the same users, to support VFL?
+How we can ensure that all training functions have an aligned sample range, e.g., the same users, to support VFL?

-- How can we discover what features are available between domains (for the same sample range) in order to support VFL?
+How can we discover what features are available between domains (for the same sample range) in order to support VFL?

 Editor's Note: this KI will reuse the study result of KI #3 on FL for aspects which are applicable to both horizontal and vertical FL (e.g. organizing training).